leastfixedpoint

 xxexpr.ss - an SXML-to-XML converter

 The SSAX XML parsing- and processing-library provides robust, high-quality XML reading tools for Scheme, but doesn’t include a general purpose XML writer.
-Over the past couple of years, a few of my projects have had a need to convert SXML-like data to an XML 1.0 external representation, and so I’ve written a portable SXML-to-XML printing library (both a snapshot and a darcs repository).
+Over the past couple of years, a few of my projects have had a need to convert SXML-like data to an XML 1.0 external representation, and so I’ve written a portable SXML-to-XML printing library [Update: moved from darcs to git].
 The library has been used with Chicken, MzScheme, and SISC, and currently includes module wrappers for Mzscheme and SISC (or other psyntax-based Schemes).

 The library is parameterized over a choice of double- or single-quotes for attribute printing, and can, if required, be instructed to use explicit close-tags when an empty-tag is encountered.
 It provides procedures for producing a string representation of an XML fragment, for printing an XML fragment directly to a port, and for pretty-printing an XML fragment with indentation.
 For example,